FirstBank Holding Co: Operations

 FirstBank is a member of the Federal Deposit Insurance Corporation, often styled as Member FDIC.
 It has its headquarters at 12345 W. Colfax Avenue in Lakewood, Colorado.
 In June 2016, the organization completed an addition to its facilities that expanded it to a 227,000-square-foot campus that could accommodate up to 1,400 employees.
 In February 2020, FirstBank opened its Multicultural Banking Center in Lakewood to provide banking services in languages such as Spanish, Chinese, Mandarin Chinese, Korean, Vietnamese and Cantonese.

 Philanthropy

 In 2010, FirstBank partnered with Community First Foundation to launch Colorado Gives Day – a 24-hour online drive to raise funds for Colorado nonprofits.
-Gives Day expanded beyond Colorado, in 2013, with the implementation of Arizona Gives Day – a collaboration between Alliance of Arizona Nonprofits and Arizona Grantmakers Forum.
-As of December 2021, Colorado Gives Day had raised $361 million for Colorado nonprofits.
+Since Colorado Gives Day's inception, more than $400 million has been raised.
+Gives Day expanded beyond Colorado, in 2013, with the implementation of Arizona Gives Day and Coachella Valley Giving Day in 2023.
 FirstBank received the 2016 Corporate Citizenship award from Governor John Hickenlooper.